 4-H Name and Emblem

-A listing of those entities who have received authorization to use the 4-H Name and emblem on the multi-state or national level.
+A listing of those entities who have received authorization to use the 4-H Name and Emblem from 4-H National Headquarters.

-A series of 10 minutes self-study courses related to the 4-H professional's roles and responsibilities regarding the 4-H Name and Emblem is available free of charge on eXtension (link is external).
+A series of 10 minutes self-study courses related to the 4-H professional's roles and responsibilities regarding the 4-H Name and Emblem is available free of charge on eXtension.